genhayes/vbayes_lglm_cvr_pipeline/README.md

 - [AFNI_23.0.07](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/install_instructs/index.html) (optional)
   - [Advanced Normalization Tool (ANTs)](https://andysbrainbook.readthedocs.io/en/latest/ANTs/ANTs_Overview.html) (optional; for mapping to MNI space for statistics only)

-Note that some software updates may change output
+Note that these scripts may not run if using different versions of the software.